 Most VPN services need only a username and password to connect, but with ExpressVPN you must also paste in your user certificate and private key.
-Instructions are not currently provided on how to do this, although we were able to infer the information from more general DD-WRT instructions on the Flashrouters website.
+Instructions are not currently provided on how to do this, although we were able to infer the information from more general DD-WRT instructions on the FlashRouters website.

 A minor quibble is that if you change VPN provider, your login credentials are not saved for next time you select that provider.
-This issue is more a nuisance to reviewers such as ourselves, though, than most regular VPN customers.
+This issue is more a nuisance to reviewers such as ourselves, however, than most regular VPN customers.

 The app comes with a kill switch which cuts off the router’s internet connection if the VPN connection fails.
 This is an essential safety feature that prevents your real IP address becoming exposed when this happens.

 In practice, it also prevents any DNS leaks, which is not surprising as the “kill switch” uses the router’s firewall walls to ensure no internet connection is possible outside the VPN interface.
 As such, it works just as well at preventing IP leaks as it does a kill switch.

 As a killswitch, it works… but somewhat too well.
 We were unable to go for more than a few minutes with the kill switch enabled before losing our internet connection.
 This might not have been so annoying had the app immediately auto-reconnected the VPN.
 But as it was, we had to manually disable the kill switch each time to use the internet again.

 It did not take long before we were so annoyed with this that we merely disabled the kill switch, which also meant that we lost our DNS leak protection.